 So that was the first exchange of great food ideas.

 And with no delay came the second.
 My friend had bought two large bags of falafel from the deli counter (one for her family and one for her neighbours).
-She explained to me how useful they are to have in the freezer for an easy dinner – stuffed in arabic breads with some salad – and that this particular supermarket did the best ones.
-She’d done the research, so I didn’t have to.
+She explained to me how useful they are to have in the freezer for an easy dinner - stuffed in arabic breads (known as pita breads outside of the Middle East) with some salad - and that this particular supermarket did the best ones.
+She'd done the research, so I didn't have to.
 I like that.
-Oh and in case you’re in the area, it was Geant at Ibn Battuta Mall.
-I love a dinner that involves stuffing something into bread or wrapping wraps around a filling and I couldn’t believe that I’d never done this one before.
+I love a dinner that involves stuffing something into bread or wrapping wraps around a filling and I couldn't believe that I'd never done this one before.
 So I too embraced a new idea and became a fan.

-And it really is a winner of a dish.
-I hope I’m right in my instinct that it’s not too hard to find ready cooked falafel that only needs warming in the oven, in most supermarkets … but I’m sure you’ll put me in my place if I’m misguided on this one.
-And to be honest, I wouldn’t bother to make them myself – instead I would focus on teaming them with a great wrap/flatbread, some fresh salad and most importantly, a killer dressing.
+And a Falafel Stuffed Pita Bread really is a winner of a dish.
+It's not too hard to find ready-cooked falafel that only need warming in the oven, in most supermarkets and to be honest, I wouldn't bother to make them myself.
+Instead, I would focus on teaming them with a great wrap/flatbread, some fresh salad and most importantly, a killer dressing.

 And ... ta-dah ... my number 1 dressing recommendation would be the Tahini dressing from my recently posted Roasted Aubergine with Date Molasses, Tahini & Mint.
 The recipe makes more dressing than you'll need for the Roasted Aubergine dish so you'll be all set up for a Falafel Stuffed Pita Bread to die for.